Imagery is used in poetry to help the writing appeal to the senses. Imagery is one of the seven categories of figurative language.

-Imagery intensifies the impact of the poet’s words as he shows us with his words rather than just telling us what he feels.
-Song lyrics are full of imagery.
+Imagery intensifies the impact of the poet's language as he shows us with his words rather than just telling us what he feels.
+Song lyrics are also full of imagery.

-This is an excerpt from Preludes, an imagery poem by T. S. Eliot.
+This is an excerpt from "Preludes," an imagery poem by T. S. Eliot.
+This is an excellent example of visual imagery and auditory imagery.
 You can almost see and hear the horse steaming and stamping and smell the steaks:

 The winter evening settles down